fenago/ml-workshop/lab_guides/Lab_5.md

 train a simple network using the scikit-learn library.

-In this topic, scikit-learn\'s neural network module will be used to train a network using the datasets used in the previous chapter\'s exercises and activities (that is, the Fertility Dataset and the Processed Census Income Dataset).
+In this topic, scikit-learn\'s neural network module will be used to train a network using the datasets used in the previous lab\'s exercises and activities (that is, the Fertility Dataset and the Processed Census Income Dataset).
 It is important to mention that scikit-learn is not the most appropriate library for neural networks, as